Centennial Rose Garden

 Today, the Centennial Rose Garden remains as one of the very few Washington Centennial Celebration projects still in existence.

-The Centennial Rose Garden, which is adjacent to the Schmidt House, is open to the public daily from 9:30 AM to 3:00 PM during the flowering season (late-April through October) and is completely ADA accessible.
+The Centennial Rose Garden, which is adjacent to the Schmidt House, is open to the public daily from 9:30 AM to 3:00 PM during the flowering season (late April through October) and is completely ADA accessible.
 Visitors are asked to enter the garden through the gate adjacent to the garden shed on the north side of the garden and to close the gate when leaving.
 This will help us keep marauding deer out of the garden.
-The gate is unlocked daily by security personnel.

-Admission is free but donations are always welcome – a donation box can be found near the arbor at the south end of the garden.
+Admission is free but donations are always welcome!
 Such donations are used strictly for maintenance and improvement of the Centennial Rose Garden.

 Enjoy your visit!